Do These 8 Things Now to Set Your Finances up for the Next 20 Years

 Now’s a good time to start planning for the future by securing a life insurance policy.

 You’re probably thinking: I don’t have the time or money for that.
 But your application shouldn’t take more than about five minutes — and you could leave your family $1 million by spending $5 a month on life insurance with a company called Bestow.

 You can change or cancel your plan at any time.
 Plus, the security of knowing your family is taken care of is priceless.

 If you’re under the age of 54 and want to get a fast life insurance quote without a medical exam, pushy sales calls or even getting up from the couch, get a free quote from Bestow.

-3. See If There Are Any Errors on Your Credit Report
+3. See If Someone Else's Mistake is Ruining Your Credit Report

-Thankfully, a website called Credit Sesame will help you detect any errors — for free.
-If you find any, it will even help you dispute them.
+Let a free website called Credit Sesame help you detect any errors.
+Then if you find any, it will help you dispute them.